rodolphe37/my-awesome-custom-alert/README.md

        // If you dont want custom background color, just remove this line below, the default color will be chosed. customStyleColor="#ef8f9e" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...) successMessage="yay, everything is working."
+      // if you don't want overlay effect remove this line below overlay
       // If you dont want button, just remove this two lines below. withButton
       buttonText="Great, it's cool!"